Get all the latest data for Riga

 How much are property prices expected to increase in Riga in 2026?

-As of early 2026, property prices in Riga are expected to increase by approximately 6% over the course of the year, with most segments showing steady momentum rather than dramatic surges.
+As of early 2026, property prices in Riga are expected to increase by around 6% over the full year, which is our central estimate for a blended average across all common residential types.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Riga.